wehlutyk/thesis/content/1-introduction-2-review.md

 A driving goal in DST is to recontextualise, explain, and if possible do without the conceptual divide between matter and form, that is between specification and realisation, which underlies most discussions of nature-nurture [@oyama_ontogeny_2000].
 This implies putting an endogenous account of the concept of information at the centre of its theory, by focusing on the way such information is generated through the dynamics of a system as it develops and as its resources interact.

-In many aspects, NCT-EES and DST complement each other [see @griffiths_discussion:_2005 on the complementarity of DST and Evo-Devo].
+In many aspects, NCT-EES and DST complement each other [see @griffiths_discussion:_2005 on the complementarity of DST and Evo-Devo in particular].
 However for the current purposes I suggest we locate both approaches with respect to the two following questions:

 - How far should models and theories of evolution integrate the detailed processes of development and environmental interaction to provide an accurate picture of evolution?